Sorry! (video game)

 There are two each of the first four cards, and one "Way Sorry!" card.

 When the Player or Computer player wins the game, they can watch a cutscene, animated by Mondo Media, who at the time animated cutscenes for other Hasbro Interactive titles like Centipede and Nerf Arena Blast.

 Multiplayer

-The game also allows up to four players to play at the same time moving in turns.
+The game also allows up to four players to play at the same time, taking turns.
 There is also a mode to play over a network.
 Additionally, a zero-player (all-CPU) game can be played.

 Reception

 Charles Ardai of Computer Gaming World gave the game 3/4 stars and described it as a cute children's game, while noting that adults would enjoy more involved board games.